 Don’t stress over planning a Pinterest-perfect, elaborate first birthday party.
 Since your little tyke isn’t old enough to demand a princess theme or Paw Patrol bash, you get to choose how to mark the occasion.
 (This won’t be the case in a few years, so take advantage while you still can.)
-Check out our ideas for easy birthday themes here, and follow these tips for making sure the day doesn’t end in tears.
+Follow these tips for making sure the day doesn’t end in tears.

 1. Limit the guest list